dashkite/joy/docs/reference/math/pow.md

 # pow

-_Function_

-Returns the x to the power of y.
+_Function_ &bull; Returns the x to the power of y.
 The arguments may be BigInt instances.

 <pre><code>pow x, y &rarr; number</code></pre>
 <br>